Proud Canadian Company

 • Several first-time home buyer incentives are available to help you save money on your first home purchase.

-The prime rate is what Canada’s major banks and lenders use for benchmarks on their variable-rate loans, lines of credit and variable-rate mortgages.
+Canada’s banks and lenders use the prime rate as a benchmark for their variable-rate loans, lines of credit, and mortgages.
 A variable rate floats with the prime rate, unlike a fixed rate that remains the same throughout a loan’s term.
-As the prime rate fluctuates, the interest rate charged on variable interest products changes in tandem with the lender’s prime.
+As the prime rate fluctuates, the interest rate charged on variable interest products changes with the lender’s prime.

-Important: Although the prime rate and Bank of Canada (BoC) policy interest rates are not the same, every lender’s prime rate is heavily influenced by the BoC policy rate.
+Important: Although the prime rate and Bank of Canada (BoC) policy interest rates differ, every lender’s prime rate is heavily influenced by the BoC policy rate.

 *Most Recent Prime Rate Shown

-The prime rate is mainly influenced by the Bank of Canada (BoC) policy interest rate – also referred to as the target to the overnight rate.
+The prime rate is mainly influenced by the Bank of Canada (BoC) policy interest rate, also referred to as the target for the overnight rate.
 These rates are not the same, but when the BoC adjusts its overnight rate target, lenders will often follow suit by changing their prime rate within a few days.

 How Does the Prime Rate Impact Variable Mortgage Rates?